- Review: Matthew Vines’s “God and the Gay Christian”

 There’s much more there than I could cover in this space.
 Turning to the New Testament, he dispenses cleanly with multiple misconceptions, some of them having to do with ancient culture (no, the centurion’s servant was not his male sex partner!), some of them having to do with language and translation.
 Here his strongest point can be summed up,

-There is strong unanimous support in all major dictionaries and translations.
+There is strong unanimous support [for the traditional translation of anti-gay words] in all major dictionaries and translations.

 and in the multiple ways it can be shown that no one ever saw anything in the Bible to support homosexuality until “after the rise of an out and proud ‘gay Christianity'”—quite the opposite, in fact.

 There is much more in this part of the book, too.
 I haven’t begun to touch on other important points, especially his heartbreakingly disturbing quotes from gay authors who have tried to distort Jesus himself into a sexually active gay man.
 In my review, I criticized Vines’s book on the basis of “the tree and its fruit;” the fruit Brown tells us about here is far more damaging and disturbing yet.